Collection System Requirements

 During download and installation, you temporarily need to have free space twice the download size.
-This is because the downloaded files need to extracted.
-After installation the space used by the downloaded files can be freed.
+This is because the downloaded files need to be extracted.
+After the installation, the space used by the downloaded files can be freed.
 The process is described in detail in the Installation Guide.

-We generally recommend to use SSD (Solid State Drives) for hosting Orchestral Tools collections because these drives provide superior speed and user experience, especially when using multiple microphone positions.
-However even our large collections like Berlin Strings run fine from regular Hard Drives.
+We generally recommend using SSD (Solid State Drives) for hosting Orchestral Tools collections because these drives provide superior speed and user experience, especially when using multiple microphone positions.
+However, even our large collections like Berlin Strings run fine from regular Hard Drives.